trevorsaudi/trevorsaudi.github.io/content/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/index.md

 #### Matroska-50pts

 ![image](/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/images/19.png#layoutTextWidth)
-> “”Matroska” is derived from matryoshka , the Russian word for the hollow wooden dolls which open to expose another smaller doll, that in turn opens to expose another doll, and so on.”
+> Matroska is derived from matryoshka , the Russian word for the hollow wooden dolls which open to expose another smaller doll, that in turn opens to expose another doll, and so on.

 The file we get didn’t require automation to get the flag as the nesting wasn’t intense :D, simply extract the nested to extract your flag